Benz06021994/Implementiation-of-Unsupervised-Learning-in-Iris-Dataset/README.md

 The objective of this assessment is to apply and evaluate clustering techniques using the Iris dataset, a well-known dataset in machine learning and statistics.
 The assessment involves loading and preprocessing the data, implementing KMeans and Hierarchical clustering algorithms, and visualizing the resulting clusters.

-### 1. Loading and Preprocessing

-### Load the Iris Dataset
+### Dataset Overview:

-1. Loading and Preprocessing

-Dataset Overview: The Iris dataset is a well-known dataset that contains measurements of four features from three different species of Iris flowers.
+The Iris dataset is a well-known dataset that contains measurements of four features from three different species of Iris flowers.

  The features are: